Valor Yacht Uncovered: The Inside Scoop on Design & Features

 Because the Valor/BG was so heavily featured on Below Deck and is now a charter yacht, there have been lots of looks inside the yacht to show it off over the years.

-In terms of accommodations for charter guests, the Valor has room for 12 guests in 6 suites.
-This includes a master suite on the main deck, one VIP cabin, two double cabins and two cabins that can operate as twins or doubles.
-There are a total of 8 beds including 2 kings and 2 queens.
+Regarding accommodations for charter guests, the Valor has room for 12 guests in 6 suites.
+This includes a master suite on the main deck, one VIP cabin, two double cabins, and two cabins that can operate as twins or doubles.
+There are eight beds, including two kings and two queens.
 There’s also room on board for a crew of 10.

-Outside of rooms there are lots of other features and amenities to enjoy.
-After the 2021 refit, owner Bobby Genovese was quoted as saying “everything that could have been done to the boat, has been done.”
+Outside of rooms, there are many other features and amenities to enjoy.
+After the 2021 refit, owner Bobby Genovese said, “Everything that could have been done to the boat has been done.”
 That included new paint, new toys, and upgraded technology throughout.

 The new look includes a lot of soft and clean design touches.
-White is used extensively throughout as well as light gray tones.
+White is used extensively throughout, as well as light gray tones.
 This is contrasted with darker wood to give a clean and modern look.
-Overall, the aesthetic throughout the cabins and living spaces is a bit minimalist without too many overt touches of any particular style that some may find off putting.
-It really has the look of a modern hotel in a lot of ways which provides that feeling of a luxury getaway from the normal, everyday feeling of being at home, for instance.
+Overall, the aesthetic throughout the cabins and living spaces is minimalist, without too many overt touches of any particular style that some may find off-putting.
+It has the look of a modern hotel in many ways, providing that feeling of a luxury getaway from the usual, everyday sense of being at home, for instance.

 Symmetry was also a big part of the interior design.
-Clear and easily navigated angles and layouts were used to make getting around the yacht easy for guests and crew alike.
-This includes the layout of fixtures and furniture so that everything is streamlined with no surprises and a natural, intuitive layout.
+Precise and easily navigated angles and layouts made getting around the yacht easy for guests and crew alike.
+This includes the layout of fixtures and furniture so that everything is streamlined with no surprises and a natural, intuitive design.

 Where Can I Find the Valor Yacht’s Deck Plan?

-If you want to get an up close and personal view at the deck plan you can check it out here with a detailed view of the yacht’s four decks.
+If you want an up close and personal view of the deck plan, you can check it out here with a detailed picture of the yacht’s four decks.

 Features and Amenities

-Like any good yacht, and especially a yacht charter, the Valor has toys and amenities to entice people to spend those big bucks and enjoy a week at sea.
-Let’s take a look at some of the most interesting features you’ll find on board.
+Like any suitable yacht, especially a yacht charter, the Valor has toys and amenities to entice people to spend those big bucks and enjoy a week at sea.
+Look at some of the most exciting features you’ll find on board.

 Toys